Strong Back Workout

 Generally, The Back Can Be Divided Into Two Parts:

 - The lower back, which is primarily involved in lifting, carrying and supporting our lean posture.

-- The upper back, providing a foundation for the shoulder girdle and supporting our head and neck.
+- The upper back, providing a foundation for the shoulder girdle and supports our head and neck.

 The latissimus dorsi, broad, fan-shaped muscles are the largest back muscles in your body.
 The lats attach to the upper arm bone (your humerus) and stretch from your mid-back all the way down to your waist.
 You use those as main pulling muscles for both horizontal pulls and vertical pulls.
 Consequently, even if you’re unable to do pull-ups or pushups, you can still train your back.